Information for Families

 A: Asynchronous courses have been part of the faculty’s strategy in larger classes to make sure students who are scattered across the globe can access materials in timeframes that are best-suited for learning.
 We have also tried to shift using classroom time for the most interactive work including collective problem-solving, class conversations, etc. This is not necessarily the case in smaller classes because they are often better able to accommodate students in multiple time zones.
 In terms of how first year students are doing, it varies from semester to semester.
 We have heard from parents that individual students found their fall semester very engaging.
 We’ve also heard from students and families who found it hard to be motivated.
 If you have a student who is feeling disconnected, we encourage you to email President Klawe (email@example.com) or someone in the Division of Student Affairs so that we can reach out to your student.

 Q: Will courses be taught in online or in-person formats?

-Q: What support will the students who are staying off campus receive from Mudd faculty and how the online learning with remote learners can be facilitated?
+Q: What support will the students receive from Mudd faculty and how will the online learning be facilitated?

-A: Plan to model this very similarly to how the spring semester was delivered.
-HMC also had a robust summer courses offering and additional learning was realized during those courses to better facilitate online learning.
-Tutoring and grutoring will be available online as well as the Academic Excellence (AE) office and The Writing Center.
+A: Tutoring and grutoring will be available online as well as the Academic Excellence (AE) office and The Writing Center.
 Faculty will have online office hours by appointment and group meetings.
-Faculty office hours actually had better attendance in the spring semester as an online offering than in person office hours earlier in the year.
-Very popular with students.

 Q: Can students take one or two Mudd classes online for credit?